 An response that will score high marks from the panel:

 “I was in a situation recently that required me to work carefully and methodically whilst under pressure.
 Whilst driving along the road I came across a car accident that involved two vehicles.
 The emergency services were not yet on the scene.
 I remained calm and parked my car away from the incident in a safe manner.

 I then walked towards the scene of the accident whilst on the phone to the emergency services.
 I informed them of the exact location of the incident and gave them as much detail as possible.
 I then assessed the scene and noticed that one person was stuck inside the car.
 They appeared to have serious injuries.
-I then decided to reach into the car from the verge side in order to stabilise the casualty’s head and neck, so as to avoid any further injury to them whilst waiting for the emergency services to arrive.
+I then decided to reach into the car from the verge side in order to stabilize the casualty’s head and neck, so as to avoid any further injury to them whilst waiting for the emergency services to arrive.
 I have limited knowledge of first aid but I understand that it would be dangerous to start rocking the car or climbing inside the vehicle.
 I also made sure that the casualty was breathing and conscious.

 Once the ambulance and police arrived I explained what I had done and they thanked me for my calm approach.”

 The above example would attract higher marks because it provides the panel with EVIDENCE of where the candidate has already performed in a situation similar to the questions being asked.

 To help you prepare fully for the paramedic interview, try answering the following sample questions using an EVIDENCE based approach to the competency being assessed:

 Q. Please provide an example of where you have followed rules and procedures carefully?

 Q. Can you give us an example of a situation you have been involved in that involved a requirement to work effectively as part of a team?